 - Embossed-A process of creating a raised, bas relief image on paper.
 It is accomplished by pressing the paper against a three-dimensional die, creating the raised image.

-- Foil Starnp-The process of fusing foil to paper.
+- Foil Stamp-The process of fusing foil to paper.
 It is accomplished by pressing a thin layer of foil between the paper and a heated die.
 The image on the die effectively cuts and heats the foil, binding it permanently to the paper.
-This is also known as "stamping" or "hot-stamping".
+This is also known as “stamping” or “hot-stamping”.

 - French-Fold-A sheet of paper that is folded twice to create a four-paneled invitation.
 Most parchment invitations are French-fold.